fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-04-18】[CVEProject / cve-schema](https://github.com/CVEProject/cve-schema) - This repository is used for the development of the CVE JSON record format.
+Releases of the CVE JSON record format will also be published here.
+This repository is managed by the CVE Quality Working Group.
+* 【2025-04-18】[tc39 / proposal\-enum](https://github.com/tc39/proposal-enum) - Proposal for ECMAScript enums
 * 【2025-04-17】[CVEProject / cve\-schema](https://github.com/CVEProject/cve-schema) - This repository is used for the development of the CVE JSON record format  Releases of the CVE JSON record format will also be published here  This repository is managed by the CVE Quality Working Group
 * 【2025-04-14】[sidex15 / susfs4ksu\-module](https://github.com/sidex15/susfs4ksu-module) - An addon root hiding service for KernelSU
 * 【2025-04-13】[lm-rebooter / NuggetsBooklet](https://github.com/lm-rebooter/NuggetsBooklet) - 掘金小册